flet-dev/website/blog/2025-10-01-introducing-declarative-ui-in-flet.md

         return Row(...)
 ```

 Here, `count` is a field that holds the current counter state.

-So, hooks is basically a smart way to add state and behavior into functional, stateless-looking components.
+Hooks is basically a smart way to add state and behavior into functional, stateless-looking components.
 The idea is not unique to Flet and was borrowed from React.

 Flet offers the following built-in hooks: